Sterile Processing Technology

 Why Study Sterile Processing Technology at Front Range Community College?

-You'll be well-prepared to take the Certified Registered Central Service Technician (CRCST) exam through the International Association of Healthcare Central Service Material Management (IAHCSMM).
+No matter what pathway you choose, you'll be well-prepared to take the Certified Registered Central Service Technician (CRCST) exam through the Healthcare Sterile Processing Association (HSPA), formerly IAHCSMM.

 Certificate Details